What are Matn, Sanad and Isnad?

 About MuQeet

-This entry was posted in Hadith History.
+This entry was posted in Hadith History and tagged , , , , , , , , .
 Bookmark the permalink.

 Feel like speaking your mind?
 Share your thoughts NOW :)